ontio/ontology/README.md

 English | [中文](README_CN.md)

-Welcome to Ontology's source code library!
+Welcome to Ontology's source code repository!

 Ontology is dedicated to creating a modularized, freely configurable, interoperable cross-chain, high-performance, and horizontally scalable blockchain infrastructure system.
 Ontology makes deploying and invoking decentralized applications easier.

-The code is currently alpha quality, but is in the process of rapid development.
+The code is currently alpha quality, but it is in the process of rapid development.
 The master code may be unstable; stable versions can be downloaded in the release page.

 The public test network is described below.
 We sincerely welcome and hope more developers join Ontology.